The Top Ten Best Caravans For Your Next Holiday

 8. The Compact Camper

-The final addition to our best caravans article is a little box camper that has been making big waves in the caravanning world.
+The next addition to our best caravans article is a little box camper that has been making big waves in the caravanning world.
 Meet the Mogo Freedom, a simple travel trailer that can comfortably store all of your outdoor gear and sleep two adults with ease.

-The Mogo Freedom is the smallest caravan on our list, but don’t let the size fool you.
+The Mogo Freedom is one of the smallest caravans on our list, but don’t let the size fool you.
 It’s perfect for any weekend warrior that doesn’t have a lot of space to store a bulky motorhome and can be towed by pretty much any vehicle on the market.
 Instead of a rear entry or a small side door, this caravan makes use of two Delorian-style gullwing doors that can also provide shade from the sun on warm days.
 If you want to keep bugs out, then two windows can provide ventilation once inside the camper.